 - Airbags and AppSec: Changing the Mindset on Software SecurityDecember 13, 2016 | Managing AppSec

 In the early 1960s, cars were unsafe.
 And the car industry’s attitude was: cars are just unsafe, and that’s the risk you take.
 But then the public started calling attention to the issue (with some help from Ralph Nader), refusing to simply accept that risk, and things started changing.
-Regulations emerged, car manufacturers started building security in, and we now have seatbelts,… READ MORE
+Regulations emerged, car manufacturers started building security in, and we now have seatbelts, airbags, and… READ MORE

 It used to be a vulnerability was disclosed, a few people who paid attention to such things blogged about it, patches were made, and we went about our day.
 During this time, not enough people understood the importance of application security and remediating vulnerabilities.
 It wasn’t mainstream, and it certainly wasn’t considered major news.
-Application security just wasn’t… READ MORE
+Application security just wasn’t getting the attention… READ MORE

 Application Security Tool Kit